‘Wonderchicken’ fossil reveals ancestor of today’s birds

-NEW YORK — A tiny fossil skull nicknamed “Wonderchicken” is giving scientists a rare glimpse at early ancestors of today’s birds.
+New York (AP) — A tiny fossil skull nicknamed “Wonderchicken” is giving scientists a rare glimpse at early ancestors of today’s birds.
 It may be the oldest known fossil from this group.

 With a face like those of today’s chicken-like birds and a back portion like that of living duck-like birds, Wonderchicken is ” down near the bottom of the modern-bird family tree,” said Daniel Field of Cambridge University.